riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 ### [Keyspace](https://docs.datastax.com/en/astra-serverless/docs/manage/db/manage-keyspaces.html) name
 Where all of your database tables are stored within the **database**.

-_If you're already an Apache Cassandra® user this is exactly the same as the keyspaces you are accustomed to and use a replication factor of 3._
+_If you're already an Apache Cassandra user this is exactly the same as the keyspaces you are accustomed to and use a replication factor of 3._

 ### Cloud deployment **Provider**
 A list of the available cloud providers.
 Currently, Astra offers deployment to all three major providers **_Google Cloud_**, **_Amazon Web Services_**, and **_Microsoft Azure_**.